namespacelabs/foundation/RELEASING.md

   private repos.
 - [Homebrew TAP](https://github.com/namespacelabs/homebrew-namespace)

-Before releasing a new `ns` version, please verify that `ns test --include_servers` passes in other repos (e.g. examples, internal).
+Before releasing a new `ns` version, please verify that `ns test --all` passes in other repos (e.g. examples, internal).

 You can test a release by running: